 The RDBMS imposes tight access controls, allowing only authenticated users to have direct contact with the database.
 Unauthorized access attempts are denied, thus ensuring data security and confidentiality.

-Limitations /Cons or Disadvantages of Relational Databases:
+Limitations /Cons or Disadvantages of Relational Database

 Their efficacy in managing structured data and facilitating seamless relationship establishment between disparate datasets renders them indispensable in various domains.